bahmutov/ng-hot-templates/README.md

 * Try editing and saving `todos.html` - template for the `Todos` directive.
     - The directive should reload, but its data should stay.

+Note: because there is no cache busting, in order to actually fetch new template source you need to disable cache in Chrome DevTools (DevTools -> Settings -> Disable cache) and have DevTools open during this demo.

 [http-server]: https://github.com/nodeapps/http-server

 ### Small print